rtoal/ple/docs/reinforcement/java.md

 1. Can an interface have methods with a body?
 Why or why not?
 If so, what is such a method known as and how even does it work?

+1. How do you write the JavaScript array literal `[13, 5, 8, 2]` in Java?

 1. Is `null` a member of every reference type in Java?
 If so, what were the designers of the language thinking when they included this “feature”?

 1. What is the inclusion of `null` as a member of every reference type referred to?
 Who called it that?
 Why?